geybriyel-se/Business-Application/README.md

 - Addition of Sort and Filter functionality
 - RepairJO (entity) needs a parent class to make it configurable
 - Other advanced features such as security, reporting...

+## Previous Versions
+- **Version 1.0**: Command-Line Interface (CLI)
+  - The initial version of the application featured a command-line interface for interacting with the application.
+  Users could perform basic CRUD operations and navigate through the available functionalities.

+## Tools Used
+- IntelliJ IDEA
+- Spring Initializr
+- MySQL Workbench
+- Postman
+- Maven

+## Technologies Used
+- Java
+- Spring Boot
+- Hibernate
+- MySQL